 Capstones: A Biden Doctrine for Taiwan

-On at least four occasions, President Joe Biden has pledged to defend Taiwan if the island democracy comes under attack.
+On at least four occasions, President Joe Biden has pledged to defend Taiwan if the island democracy is attacked.
 This apparent shift from “strategic ambiguity”—Washington’s long-held deliberately vague stance on Taiwan’s security—to what’s been termed “strategic clarity” is the right course of action.
 But Biden’s words have been inadequately explained—in fact, they’ve been explained away by after-the-fact staff clarifications—and inadequately bolstered by actions.

-First, we should take Xi Jinping at his word.
-Xi has vowed “complete reunification of the motherland” and warned that “we make no promise to abandon the use of force.”
+First, Xi has vowed “complete reunification of the motherland” and warned that “we make no promise to abandon the use of force.”

 These words are deeply problematic.
 Taiwan has never been ruled by the PRC, so “reunification” is inaccurate.
-Beijing is misusing the word in an effort to legitimize plans to annex Taiwan and delegitimize Taiwan’s sovereignty.
-Moreover, 85 percent of Taiwan’s population oppose Beijing’s idea of unification; just 2.4 percent identify as “Chinese.”
+Beijing is misusing the word to legitimize plans to annex Taiwan and delegitimize Taiwan’s sovereignty.
 As for Xi’s willingness to use force, the forcible takeover of Taiwan would trigger a cascade of terrible consequences—the loss of life and liberty in Taiwan, the loss of much of the Free World’s capacity to produce semiconductors and microchips, the expansion of Beijing’s geographic reach, the collapse of the U.S. alliance system in the Indo-Pacific.

-On a single day last year, Beijing deployed 71 fighter and bomber aircraft into Taiwan’s air defense identification zone (ADIZ).
-In 2022, Taiwan weathered 1,737 of these incursions—“more than 2019, 2020 and 2021 combined,” as CFR reports.
+On a single day last year, Beijing deployed 71 fighter and bomber aircraft into Taiwan’s air defense identification zone.
+In 2022, Taiwan weathered 1,737 of these PRC incursions.
 These provocations have continued into 2023.

 If Xi chooses war, it won’t be a fair fight.
-According to the Pentagon, PRC assets based near Taiwan include: 416,000 troops, 52 amphibious ships, 700 fighter aircraft, 250 bomber/attack aircraft and 218 warships.
+According to the Pentagon, PRC assets based near Taiwan include: 416,000 troops, 52 amphibious ships, 700 fighter aircraft, 250 bombers/attack aircraft and 218 warships.
 The PRC also has some 1,600 missiles opposite Taiwan.
-Taiwan has 88,000 troops total, 126 navy and coastguard vessels total, 300 fighter aircraft total, and zero bombers.
+Taiwan has 88,000 troops total; 126 navy and coastguard vessels total; 300 fighter aircraft total; zero amphibious ships; and zero bombers.

 Beijing’s military buildup around Taiwan is just a microcosm of its wider military expansion.
 Beijing has built the world’s largest navy; expanded its nuclear arsenal; exploded military spending; claimed much of the South China Sea; and erected illegal, militarized islands to back up those claims.